Family picture

 Alex Liu, Delta Electronics

-During a question and answer period, Hasman noted that the Net Zero Carbon Building Standard is in a period of testing and refinement and that the ambition is to bring it into regulations.
-Zakreski stressed the centrality of the people living in built-environments and there are no “one-size-fits-all” solutions.
+During a question and answer session, Hasman noted that the Net Zero Carbon Building Standard is in a period of testing and refinement and that the ambition is to bring it into regulations.
+Zakreski stressed the centrality of the people living in built-environments and that there are no “one-size-fits-all” solutions.

-In closing, panelists stressed, inter alia, needs for: more comprehensive measures to track the performance of buildings; collaboration and knowledge-sharing; not forcing Global North solutions on the Global South but rather for humility, compassion and respect in this relationship; and scaling up adaptation finance.
+In closing, panelists stressed, inter alia, the need for: more comprehensive measures to track the performance of buildings; collaboration and knowledge-sharing; not forcing Global North solutions on the Global South, and for humility, compassion, and respect in this relationship; and scaling up adaptation finance.

 Nanda closed the event by noting that the world stands “at a crossroads with the opportunity to shape spaces, cities, and communities that could be models of resilience and inclusivity to ensure no one is left behind.”